 What is a Developmental Optometrist?

-Each Comprehensive or yearly eye exam checks, done by all eye doctors, will check the overall health of the eyes.
-This includes examining for any eye diseases or abnormalities as well as evaluating the patients’ vision and glasses prescription.
+Every comprehensive or yearly eye exam, done by all eye doctors, will check the overall health of the eyes.
+This includes looking for any eye diseases or abnormalities as well as evaluating the patients’ vision and glasses prescription.
 If the patient is experiencing blurry vision, they may be nearsighted, farsighted, or have uncorrected astigmatism, which requires glasses or contact lenses to see more clearly.

 - Binocularity- The ability to aim the eyes together and accurately in order to maintain single and clear vision.